- Home

 Elizabeth II’s coronation took place in Westminster Abbey.
 In typical British style, it poured with rain the whole day.
 But that didn’t stop people from celebrating all over the country with street parties.

-It was also the first time ever that the ordinary people of Britain were able to watch a monarch’s coronation from the comfort of their own homes.
+It was also the first time that ordinary British people were able to watch a monarch’s coronation from the comfort of their own homes.
 When it had been announced earlier in the year that the coronation would be televised, TV set sales rocketed.

 5th June, 1832